-$100\% - 90\% = A \cdot 89\% - 80\% = B \cdot 79\% - 70\% = C$ $69\% - 60\% = D \cdot 59\% - 0\% = F$ (Note: +/- are not given since they do not affect GPA)
+$100\% - 90\% = A \cdot 89\% - 80\% = B \cdot 79\% - 70\% = C$ 69% - 60% = D · 59% - 0% = F agency (college, etc.).

-The areas in which academic credit is given include unit tests, quizzes, participation, and the semester final exam.
-Sometimes a student's grade in physics carries meaning to an outside agency (college, etc.).
 The existence and/or details of this concern do not factor into the grade calculation.

+(Note: +/- are not given since they do not affect GPA)

+The areas in which academic credit is given include unit tests, labs, and the semester final exam.
+Sometimes a student's grade in physics carries meaning to an outside

-- 2. Citizenship.
-Your citizenship grade is determined by your conduct, attitude, punctuality, and attendance demonstrated in class (see the student handbook). - 3.
-Cheating.
-Cheating on any assignment, activity, quiz, test, or exam is a serious violation of classroom and school policy.
-Classroom consequences include the total loss of academic credit for that assignment, and an immediate reduction in the citizenship grade to an F. Please refer to the Academic Integrity Policy in your Student Handbook for the definitions and school consequences of cheating. - 4.
-Posting.
+2. Citizenship.
+Your citizenship grade is determined by your conduct, attitude, punctuality, and attendance demonstrated in class (see the student handbook).

+3. Cheating.
+Cheating on any assignment, activity, homework, quiz, lab, test, or exam is a serious violation of classroom and school policy.
+Classroom consequences include the total loss of academic credit for that assignment, and an immediate reduction in the citizenship grade to an F. Please refer to the Academic Integrity Policy in your Student Handbook for the definitions and school consequences of cheating.

+4. Posting.
 Detailed grade reports are posted all year to www.phyz.org after the first interim.
 Grades are listed by student ID numbers and organized by period.
 Letter grades are posted to the Student Information System (SIS) (e.g., "Q") at all marking interims (approximately every four weeks).
 Grades in progress are not posted to Q between interims.
-They're at phyz.org. - 5.
-Turnover Period.
+They're at phyz.org.

+5. Turnover Period.
 Grades are cumulative throughout the semester.
 First and second semester grades are independent of each other.